 AND FINALLY, GO!

-Hit the road and have a good time.
+The last and final step is to hit the road and have a good time!
 Know that most people experience a couple of minor mishaps on their first backpacking trip.
-On my first backpacking trip, I forgot my hiking boots and ended up hiking 20 miles in Chacos (with a lot of blisters to boot), and I didn’t pack nearly enough food.
+On my first backpacking trip, I forgot my hiking boots and ended up hiking 20 miles in Chacos (with a lot of blisters to boot) and I didn’t pack nearly enough food.
 It also made me realize I was a little more out of shape than I thought.